|

 "would you leave us please?"

-"Lord Legolas is right, my lady" began Haldir.
+"Lord Legolas is right, my lady," Haldir began, but

-But Eowyn, though she was very fond of the March Warden, did
+Eowyn, though she was very fond of the March Warden, did not permit

 "He is bound for the Halls of Mandos!" whispered Orophin